canonical/prometheus-k8s-operator/README.md

   will evolve to use some other mechanism to be reachable from the outside of the hosting Kubernetes cluster.
-- In addition, this Prometheus charm allows relations with any charm that supports the `prometheus_scrape` relation.
+- In addition, this Prometheus charm allows relations with any charm that supports the `prometheus-scrape` relation.
 - This Prometheus charm does not as yet support federation.
 This implies scaling the number of Prometheus units results in each unit scrape the same targets.